Pressure ulcer: Organisational changes

-There is some suggestion that organisational changes may reduce incidence of pressure ulcers.
-Cochrane systematic reviews on organisation of health services, risk assessment tools, wound care teams, and education have concluded that evidence is uncertain as to the benefit of these organisational changes.
+There is some suggestion that organisational changes may reduce incidence of pressure ulcers, with healthcare professionals central to the prevention of pressure ulcers in both hospital and community settings.
+It is not clear from studies on the effectiveness of these approaches as to the best organisational change that would benefit those at risk of pressure ulcers including organisation of health services, risk assessment tools, wound care teams, and education.
 This is largely due to the lack of high-quality research in these areas.